felipekuncar/felipekuncar.github.io/_pages/about.md

 ## News

+**24 Feb 2026** — Our paper ["Validating VS30-based site amplification factors in hybrid broadband ground-motion simulation of small-magnitude earthquakes in New Zealand"](https://onlinelibrary.wiley.com/doi/epdf/10.1002/esp4.70005) has been published in [Earthquake Spectra](https://onlinelibrary.wiley.com/journal/19448201).

 **12 Dec 2025** — I received the [QuakeCoRE Proposal Development Grant](https://quakecore.nz/2025-rfps/) to support the project "Integration of High-Resolution Basin Modelling for Advancing Physics-Based Ground-Motion Prediction" (Role: Principal Investigator).

 **15 Oct 2025** — Our paper ["Validating alternative methods to account for shallow site effects in hybrid broadband ground-motion simulation of small-magnitude earthquakes in New Zealand"](https://journals.sagepub.com/doi/10.1177/87552930251377784) has been published in [Earthquake Spectra](https://www.eeri.org/what-we-offer/about-earthquake-spectra).